 Villa Carlotta Review

-If you're lucky enough to visit the small lakeside town of Tremezzo in late spring or early summer, you will find the magnificent Villa Carlotta a riot of color, with more than 14 acres of azaleas and dozens of varieties of rhododendrons in full bloom.
+If you're lucky enough to visit the Tremezzo in late spring or early summer, you will find the magnificent Villa Carlotta a riot of color, with more than 14 acres of azaleas and dozens of varieties of rhododendrons in full bloom.
 The height of the blossoms is late April to early May.
 The villa was built between 1690 and 1743 for the luxury-loving marquis Giorgio Clerici.
 The garden's collection is remarkable, particularly considering the difficulties of transporting delicate plants before the age of aircraft.
-Palms, banana trees, cacti, eucalyptus, a sequoia, orchids, and camellias are counted among the more than 500 species.
+Palms, banana trees, cacti, eucalyptus, a sequoia, orchids, and camellias are among the more than 500 species.

 According to local lore, one reason for the Villa Carlotta's magnificence was a competition between the marquis's son-in-law, who inherited the estate, and the son-in-law's archrival, who built his summer palace directly across the lake (Villa Melzi, in Bellagio).
 Whenever either added to his villa and garden, it was tantamount to taunting the other in public.
 Eventually the son-in-law's insatiable taste for self-aggrandizement prevailed.
 The villa's last (and final) owners were Prussian royalty (including the "Carlotta" of the villa's name); the property was confiscated during World War I.

 The villa's interior is worth a visit, particularly if you have a taste for the romantic sculptures of Antonio Canova (1757–1822).
 The best known is his Cupid and Psyche, which depicts the lovers locked in an odd but graceful embrace, with the young god above and behind, his wings extended, while Psyche awaits a kiss that will never come.
 The villa can be reached by boats from Bellagio and Como.